Introduction to Travel Fraud

 Strategies for Travel Fraud Prevention

-With the travel industry and consumers enjoying the ease of conducting business online, travel providers have to look no further than their potential revenue and reach of online services to understand the importance of fraud prevention.
+With the travel industry and consumers enjoying the ease of conducting business online, travel providers have to look no further than their potential revenue and reach of online services, making it essential to engage with ecommerce merchant account providers to understand the importance of fraud prevention.
 For the travel vertical, one of the best defenses against fraudsters is a multilayered approach to fraud screening that uses highly trained analysts, algorithm-based tools and advanced artificial intelligence.
 Used in combination, these strategies can help increase a travel business's revenue and give them the security they need to grow in an increasingly competitive industry.